 Since dental insurance does not typically cover cosmetic procedures, there are many third-party financing providers who offer special plans to help patients manage out-of-pocket expenses.
 Companies such as CareCredit® offer low or no interest financing plans.
 In addition, your dentist may provide in-office financing for qualifying patients or discounts for bundling procedures.
 Be sure to discuss all of your financing options with your dentist’s office to ensure you are receiving the best plan for you.

 When gum contouring is performed as a cosmetic treatment, it is not covered by insurance.
 However, if you need gum contouring to remove tissue compromised by gum disease, your provider may cover at least a portion of the treatment cost.
-It is important to keep in mind that not all insurance providers cover the cost of laser treatments.
+It is important to keep in mind that not all insurance providers cover the cost of treatments.
 You should discuss your coverage plan with your dentist and provider before deciding to move forward with your gum contouring treatment.

 During your initial consultation, your dentist can examine your oral health and discuss your cosmetic goals before designing a personalized treatment plan.
-Based on this plan, your dentist can provide you with an estimate of how much your laser gum contouring treatment will cost.
+Based on this plan, your dentist can provide you with an estimate of how much your gum contouring treatment will cost.

 © 2020 Charleston Center for Cosmetic and Restorative Dentistry.
 All rights reserved.
 Website Designed & by Studio 3 Marketing